-Additionally, in fiscal 2017, we conducted a questionnaire-based survey with domestic business partners to assess the status of compliance with these guidelines.
+Additionally, in fiscal year ended March 31, 2017, we conducted a questionnaire-based survey with domestic business partners to assess the status of compliance with these guidelines.
 About 1,400 business partners responded to the survey.
 Based on the results of the survey, we will execute measures to strengthen CSR efforts throughout our entire supply chain.

 In addition, we pursue CSR procurement on a global and Group-wide basis by disclosing its policies that conform to each business through the websites of the Group’s domestic and overseas companies.

 In December 2013, Kawasaki posted its Policy Regarding Procurement of Conflict Minerals on its website, which states clearly that Kawasaki has no intention whatsoever of being party to conflicts or inhumane acts in the Democratic Republic of the Congo and neighboring countries through the procurement or use of the tin, tantalum, tungsten and gold—so called conflict minerals—that are produced in these countries.

 Each year, Kawasaki holds a group workshop intended for procurement divisions within the Group to ensure compliance with procurement-related laws and regulations, particularly the Subcontractors’ Act (formally, the Act against Delay in Payment of Subcontract Proceeds, Etc. to Subcontractors) and the Construction Industry Law.
 Of note, with regard to the Subcontractors’ Act, not limited to procurement department, we maintain proactive measures for dissemination and enlightening, as outlined below.

 - In October 2009, we published a collection of examples of Subcontractors’ Act violations, using actual cases in which other companies had contravened this law.